myreadings1/RDING/OLDB.md

 Starting the database after a computer reboot
 ---
-1- Turn on the listener
+1- First, start the listener with the command below

 ```ruby
 lsnrctl start
 ```
+2- Run the following commands to startup the database.

 ```ruby
 sqlplus "/ AS SYSDBA"